jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 ### Grandfathering

 Subscription pricing for SaaS businesses can change frequently, and existing subscriptions are bound by legal agreements.
-"Grandfathering" allows past purchasers to retain their original terms, or be moved to equivalent new plans in the new pricing model.
+"Grandfathering" allows past purchasers to retain their original terms or be moved to equivalent new plans in the new pricing model.

 While third-party BMSs (e.g.,  [Chargebee](https://www.chargebee.com), [Maxio](https://www.chargify.com/), or [Stripe Billing](https://www.stripe.com/billing), etc.) provide support for grandfathering, supporting it fully may require some additional work in each `IBillingProvider`, depending on the extent of it.